fshowalter/franksmovielog.com-v1/content/reviews/0159-x-men-the-last-stand-2006.md

 <!-- end -->

 After its midnight premier, I remember feeling crestfallen, blaming replacement director Brett Ratner.
 On revisit, I can see the studio machinations at work.
-When series director Bryan Singer left to do <span data-imdb-id="tt0348150">_Superman Returns_</span> they should have pressed pause.
+When series director Bryan Singer left to do <span data-imdb-id="tt0348150">_Superman Returns_</span> the producers should have pressed pause.
 Instead they doubled down on a release date, turning to a hired-gun director and writers.
 The result jettisons the prior films' ensemble structure in favor of top-billed stars Jackman and Berry, who dominate the screen time.
 To make room, the film jettisons characters at a ludicrous rate.
 Major deaths that should resonate feel like minor plot points.

 But even sans studio interference, the script proves wanting.
 Cringe-worthy dialog, specious motivations, and one-dimensional characters abound.
 As Magneto, Ian McKellen's reduced to making faces and waving his hand at special effects.
 Alan Cumming's Nightcrawler, the prior film's standout new character, isn't even mentioned.